bernie-g/geckolib-docs/docs/3.0.0/index.md

 # Installation
 ## Installing the Library
-To install the actual geckolib forge library, insert this dependency snippet into your build.gradle.
+To install the actual geckolib library, insert this dependency snippet into your build.gradle.

+For Fabric use:

 === "Fabric 1.16.5"
     ```groovy